Vulnerability Disclosure Policy

 Once you have reported a security vulnerability, we will contact you to acknowledge your submission and keep you informed of our plans to remediate or otherwise mitigate legitimate vulnerabilities.

 We ask that you maintain confidentiality and do not make your research public until we have completed our investigation and, if necessary, have remediated or mitigated the security vulnerability.

 If a report is found to be a duplicate or is otherwise already known to us, the report will not be eligible for public recognition.

-While we do not compensate researchers for identifying security vulnerabilities we will recognize and thank you in the form of a ‘Hall of Fame’ for those who help keep our products safe by reporting security vulnerabilities responsibly in accordance with our Responsible Vulnerability Disclosure Policy.
+While we do not compensate researchers for identifying security vulnerabilities we recognize and thank the following contributors who have helped keep our products safe by reporting security vulnerabilities responsibly in accordance with our Responsible Vulnerability Disclosure Policy: